British Academy Games Award for Audio Achievement

 The British Academy Video Games Award for Audio Achievement is an award presented annually by the British Academy of Film and Television Arts (BAFTA).
 It is given in honor to "excellence in the design and application of sound, dialogue and music to create an exceptional audio experience".

 The award was first presented at the 1st British Academy Games Awards in 2004 to Grand Theft Auto: Vice City under the name Sound.
 Since then, it has gone through several name changes, going by Audio Achievement at the 2nd British Academy Games Awards, Audio at the 3rd British Academy Games Awards and Use of Audio from the 3rd to the 7th British Academy Games Awards.
 The category returned to Audio Achievement at the 8th British Academy Games Awards and has been handed out under that name ever since.

-As developers, EA DICE hold the record for most nominations in this category, with seven, and are tied with Santa Monica Studio for most wins, each with two.
-Infinity Ward and Sledgehammer are the developers with the most nominations without a win, with four.
-Sony Interactive Entertainment is the publisher with the most nominations, with twenty seven and have a leading eight wins in the category.
+As developers, EA DICE hold the record for most nominations in this category, with seven, while Santa Monica Studio has the most wins, with three.
+Sledgehammer is the developer with the most nominations without a win, with five.
+Sony Interactive Entertainment is the publisher with the most nominations, with twenty eight and have a leading nine wins in the category.
 Xbox Game Studios have the most nominations without a win, with six.

-The current holder of the award is Returnal by Housemarque and Sony, which won at the 18th British Academy Games Awards in 2022.
+The current holder of the award is Alan Wake 2 by Remedy Entertainment and Sony, which won at the 20th British Academy Games Awards in 2024.